 ② Cultivate New Habits

 One good habit is to minimize the spread.
 Of the mess, that is.
 Close cabinet doors behind you.
 Put things back right away after you use them.
+Cancel subscriptions to those newspapers and magazines you don’t have time to read.
 Clean around the kitchen when you are waiting for the toast to pop, kettle to whistle, dogs to finish their meals…

 ⑤ Group your Stuff

 Certain clutter is difficult to avoid (e.g. loose stationery).
 Group them in a way that is logical and easy to stick with.
 Have a box in your study where you put all loose envelopes and other random stationery.
 Keep a bowl near where you undress to throw loose change from your pockets into.
+Maybe another one in the laundry for the same purpose.
 And electrical cords? iPhone chargers?
 Boxes and trays are great for keeping things together, and for making it easy to find them again at a moment’s notice.

 ⑥ Distinguish Between “Need” and “Want”